TTSS0529/leetcode-practice-in-cpp/README.md

 - A `.hpp` header file for declarations
 - A `test.cpp` file for testing all versions
 - Multiple `.cpp` files, each representing a different version of the solution
+- A `simple_test.hpp` and `simple_test.cpp` pair that provide common testing utilities used by `test.cpp` and solution files

-To compile, just compile any solution `.cpp` together with `test.cpp`.
+To compile, just compile any solution `.cpp` together with `test.cpp` and `simple_test.cpp`.

 Example:
-c++ -Wall -Wextra -Werror brute_force.cpp test.cpp -o test && ./test
+c++ -Wall -Wextra -Werror brute_force.cpp test.cpp ../../simple_test.cpp -o test && ./test

 📌 If a problem folder only contains a brute_force version, that means it's either already the best I could come up with at the time — possibly even achieving 100% runtime — or it's a reasonable enough solution for now.
 I’ll revisit it if I come up with a better idea or gain a deeper understanding of the problem.